 Honestly, I will still get my fancy Milan coffee at Pasticceria Marchesi.

-As for Rome, the first Starbucks in the Italian capital is expected to open near the Vatican in late summer 2019.
+As for the Italian capital, the first Starbucks in Rome is expected to open in 2021.
 However, there is no confirmed date and things in Rome can become delayed thanks to the country’s notorious bureaucracy.

 All photos via Starbucks Partners